-Centessa Pharmaceuticals plc ("Centessa" or "the Company") is a pharmaceutical company conceived to develop and deliver life-altering and life-enhancing medicines to patients with an asset-centric research and development logic applied at scale.
+Centessa Pharmaceuticals plc ("Centessa" or "the Company") is a clinical-stage pharmaceutical company that aims to discover, develop and ultimately deliver medicines that are transformational for patients.
 Centessa was incorporated on October 26, 2020 as a limited liability company under the laws of England and Wales.
+In connection with the IPO, we re-registered Centessa Pharmaceuticals Limited as an English public limited company and renamed it as Centessa Pharmaceuticals plc.